mnr/writing-wip/kwak-anthology.md

 Robin worked with Abundancy, the same non-profit Dakota listed as her current project.
 Love and philanthropy often traveled together.

-However, Abundancy had performed some violent activism.
-They hadn’t gone as far as claiming responsibility for breaking windows at Hestia factories, slashing tires of delivery vehicles, or the small-time arson at showrooms.
-They had disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
-There was a dark side to Abundancy, and it seemed possible Robin was not the intelligent pacifist Dakota had followed to Portland.

 “I AM PUTTING MYSELF TO THE FULLEST POSSIBLE USE!” screeched Rifkin.
 Rifkin had pried open the door of his cage and headed to the kitchen, destroying packages of bread left on the countertop.
 The floor vac robot was already in motion; Araci resignedly observed the bird and the vacuum to fight it out.